pierrediedhiou/cybersecurity-journey/glossary.md

 data or verify signatures in asymmetric encryption
 - **Public Key Cryptography** — Encryption system using two mathematically linked keys: a public key and a private key
+- **Password Salting** — Adding a random value (salt) to a password before hashing it, making rainbow table attacks ineffective
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely